wesleythorsen1/utilities/README.md

 ## Support

 Please create a PR if you find any missing functionality that you's like to add.
 For bugs, please use the [issues tracker](https://github.com/wesleythorsen1/utilities/issues).
-I'll be happy to help you!
+I'd be happy to help you!